 Mobility: Likely to be mobile due to water solubility.

 Results of PBT and vPvB assessment: No data available for assessment.

 Section 13 - Disposal Considerations

 Whatever cannot be saved for recovery or recycling should be managed in an appropriate and approved waste disposal facility.
-Processing, use or contamination of this product may change the waste management options.
+Processing use or contamination of this product may change the waste management options.
 State and local disposal regulations may differ from federal disposal regulations.
-Dispose of container of Glycerin and unused contents in accordance with local requirements.
+Dispose of container of Glycerin and unused contents in accordance with law.